Brownfield integration services | IT/OT Convergence

 Our recent works

-- SCADA historian → event stream → data warehouse
+- SCADA historian → event stream → data warehouse → forecasting

-- Condition monitoring → CMMS work orders
+- Condition monitoring → CMMS → work orders → spare parts planning

 Optimize your operations